 The Weaknesses

-The Dividend Investor scorecard has underperformed the S&P 500 by -38 percentage points.
+The Dividend Investor scorecard has underperformed the S&P 500 by 47 percentage points (+22% vs +69%).
+Hidden Gems is also behind (+65% vs +79%).
 The Moneyball database covers only 340 companies, which research-oriented investors will find limiting.
 The $299 promotional price renews at $499/year, a 67% increase.
 And the upsell pressure toward Motley Fool Epic Plus ($1,999/year) is relentless.

-Best For: Investors with $50,000+ portfolios who want diversified strategy exposure, genuine portfolio construction guidance, and the discipline framework that comes from following a 23-year track record.
+Best For: Investors with $50,000+ portfolios who want diversified strategy exposure, genuine portfolio construction guidance, and the discipline framework that comes from following a 24-year Stock Advisor book.

 Try Motley Fool Epic — 30-Day Guarantee